QwantResearch/map-style-builder/README.md

-# "GL Style Tool" package
+# "GL Style Builder" package

-Tools to build, debug and deploy "GL style".
+Some tools to build, debug and publish GL Style at Qwant

+## Build
+The build command will generate some sprites out of your icons folder and create style files with the url of the tileservers.

-### Requirements
+#### Requirements
-- GitHub repository :
+- A repository with
   - Style saved as a `style.json` in root
   - Icons used in style saved as SVG files inside `icons/`

+#### Usage
+`npm run build_all -- PATH/TO/YOUR/MAPSTYLE/`

+You can also define this package as a dependency of your style node package.

-### Installation
+### Test
-- Clone this repo inside your style folder
-- `npm test` to check if your style is ok
+`npm test -- PATH/TO/YOUR/MAPSTYLE/` to check if your style is ok
-- `npm run build_all` to create all the styles json files

-### Compare
+## Compare
-You can use the `compare.html` page to check your style builds.
+You can use the built `compare.html` page to check your style builds.

 You need to insert a valid Mapbox token in the built `compare.html` page.

-### Debug
+## Debug
-You can use the debug.html page to inspect your tiles et check your style
+You can use the built `debug.html` page to inspect your tiles et check your style

+## Publish
+The publish command will deploy your built styles as a github release (TODO)